jessica wanamaker, executive director

 LUCY QU, SUMMER INTERN

-Lucy Qu was born in Queens and is a recent graduate from Hunter College High School.
-She will be a rising freshman at Brown University, where she hopes to study computer science and the arts, namely painting, video production, and photography.
+Lucy Qu was born in Queens and will be a rising freshman at Brown University, where she hopes to study computer science and the arts, namely painting, video production, and photography.

 In high school, she was the Vice President of the Minorities in Media club, which raised awareness for the need for diversity in the film industry.
 She led weekly discussions and donated fundraising proceeds to Women in Film in order to bring better representation in media.
 Other extracurricular activities in which she was involved include: Girl Up, Rescuing Leftover Cuisine, lacrosse, dragon boating, and ultimate frisbee.
 Outside of school, she works as a swim instructor on the weekends for Dolphin Swimming.